Information Architecture NISRA Redesign Project

 image

-Key Findings
+Key Findings:

-• Navigational difficulties caused frustration.
+• Confusing categories caused frustration.

-• Users requested fewer, more distinct categories.
+• Users wanted fewer, more distinct sections for quick access

 2. Define